-Checking in with Chuck Russell’s franchise-saving spectacle
+Checking in with Chuck Russell’s franchise-altering spectacle

 Roland Kincaid – Ain’t gonna dream no more, no more.
 Ain’t gonna dream no more.
 All night long I sing this song.
 Ain’t gonna dream no more.

 Another of the movie’s credibility-restoring manoeuvres was to give our killer back his sense of purpose.
-The teenage cast of The Dream Warriors are billed as the ‘last of the Elm Street children’, the very same whose parents burned Freddy for his perverted misdeeds, something that was absent in Freddy’s Revenge as Jesse was the new kid in town who would discover Nancy’s diary and disocover the town’s darkest secret.
-It is never wise to tamper too heavily with a winning formula, and it is the reinstatement of these staple ingredients that allowed the series to regain its bearings and further explore the potential of Craven’s original formula.
+The teenage cast of The Dream Warriors are billed as the ‘last of the Elm Street children’, the very same whose parents burned Freddy for his perverted misdeeds, something that was absent in Freddy’s Revenge as Jesse was the new kid in town who would find Nancy’s diary and discover the town’s darkest secret, (You may not have realised this, because the movie puts such a small emphasis on it, but Freddy’s Revenge is actually set in 1989, five years after the original Elm Street massacre.
+An odd and seemingly unnecessary leap forward, but a leap forward nonetheless).
+In The Dream Warriors, we go back in time, and once again Krueger has a very believable reason to pursue his victims so sadistically, instead of merely picking off random teens like any bog-standard slasher.
+It is the reinstatement of these staple ingredients that allowed the series to regain its bearings and rediscover its focus, further exploring the potential of Craven’s original formula.

 Nancy Thompson: [pointing to Kristen’s model] I used to live in this house.